NitinGupta1968/ai-learning-journey/LEARNING_PLAN.md

    - In `01-foundations/`, create `hello_ai.py`
    - Write a simple "Hello AI World" program

-### Week 2: Learn Key Libraries
+### Week 2: Learn Key Libraries & Web Interface
 **Your learning goals:**
 - Basic Python syntax and data structures
 - Introduction to pandas for data handling
 - Understanding APIs and HTTP requests
 - Working with JSON data
+- **NEW:** Flask web framework basics
+- **NEW:** Creating simple web interfaces for AI testing

+**Practice projects:**
-**Practice project:** Create a simple script that fetches weather data from a free API and displays it nicely.
+1. Create a simple script that fetches weather data from a free API and displays it nicely
+2. **NEW:** Build a Flask web app to display the weather data in a browser
+3. **NEW:** Create a simple web form for testing AI responses

 ## 🤖 Phase 2: Simple Chatbots (Week 3-4)